Are You A Converted Christian?

 by Carlton Foster – October 29, 2019

-We are a very difficult sets of people.
+We are complicated sets of people.
 Even some of the leaders of the disciples needed conversion.
 Jesus said to Peter, “So when you have repented and turned to me again, strengthen your brothers (Luke 22:32 NLT).”
 When thou art converted, strengthen thy brethren, as stated in the KJV.
-If we are not converted, we cannot go to heaven.
+If we are not transformed, we cannot go to heaven.
 Jesus confirms this in Matthew 18:3, “Verily I say unto you, except ye be converted, and become as little children, ye shall not enter into the kingdom of heaven.”

 There are five aspects of your characters that will signify that you are converted:

-- Change– when you are converted, you become a new person; you changed from those ungodly lifestyles to the lifestyles of a Christian.
-Peter confirms this in 2 Corinthians 5:17, “Therefore if any man be in Christ, he is a new creature: old things are passed away; behold all things are become new.”
-If you are still experiencing the ills of ungodly lifestyles – traffic tickets, missing payments due dates, telling ‘white’ lies, stealing company’s time, lusting secretly, if we still feel guilty when we come before God to worship, etc. we are not yet converted!
+Change– when you are converted, you become a new person; you changed from those ungodly lifestyles to the lifestyles of a Christian.
+Peter confirms this in 2 Corinthians 5:17, “Therefore if any man is in Christ, he is a new creature: old things are passed away; behold all things have become new.”
+Suppose you are still experiencing the ills of ungodly lifestyles.
+Such as getting regular traffic tickets, missing payments due dates, telling ‘white’ lies, stealing company’s time, lusting secretly, or if we still feel guilty when we come before God to worship – you are not yet converted!

-- Witnessing – If you say you are a Christian, but are timid or formed on the request to witness to strangers in uncomfortable settings – going door-to-door, standing on the street, or in any unusual occasions, then you are not yet converted.
-Peter and John were so excited to spread the news about Jesus, even after they were flogged by the Jewish leaders; they said, “We cannot stop telling about everything we have seen and heard (Acts 4:20)”.
+Witnessing – If you say you are a Christian, but are timid or formed on the request to witness to strangers in uncomfortable settings – such as going door-to-door, standing on the street, or any unusual occasions, then you are not yet converted.
+Even after the Jewish leaders flogged them, Peter and John were so excited to spread the news about Jesus; they said, “We cannot stop telling about everything we have seen and heard (Acts 4:20)”.
 Paul also said, “For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation to every one that believeth; to the Jew first, and also to the Greek (Romans 1:16).”
-Jesus also confirms this in Mark 8:38, “Whosoever therefore shall be ashamed of me and of my words in this adulterous and sinful generation; of him also shall the Son of man be ashamed, when he cometh in the glory of his Father with the holy angels.”
+Jesus also confirms this in Mark 8:38, “Whosoever, therefore, shall be ashamed of me and of my words in this adulterous and sinful generation; of him also shall the Son of man be ashamed, when he cometh in the glory of his Father with the holy angels.”
 If you are only attending worship services and are not actively witnessing for Jesus, you are not yet converted.
 Jesus said, “You will receive power when the Holy Spirit comes upon you (that is conversion), and you will be my witnesses, telling people about me everywhere you go.”

-- Benevolence– Jesus said, “Don’t do your good deeds publicly, to be admired by others, for you will lose the reward from your Father in heaven.
-When you give to someone in need, don’t do as the hypocrites do—blowing trumpets in the synagogues and streets to call attention to their acts of charity!
+Benevolence– Jesus said, “Don’t do your good deeds publicly, to be admired by others, for you will lose the reward from your Father in heaven.
+So when you give to someone in need, don’t do as the hypocrites do—blowing trumpets in the synagogues and streets to call attention to their acts of charity!
 I tell you the truth; they have received all the reward they will ever get.
 But when you give to someone in need, don’t let your left hand know what your right hand is doing.
-Give your gifts in private, and your Father, who sees everything, will reward you (Matthew 6:1-4).
-If you still have a slight feeling that your service, gifts, or efforts are not being recognized by the church, then you are not yet converted.
+Instead, give your gifts in private, and your Father, who sees everything, will reward you (Matthew 6:1-4).
+If you still have a slight feeling that the church does not recognize your service, gifts, or efforts, then you are not yet converted.

-In summary, Jesus said to Peter, and he is saying the same thing to you, “But I have prayed for thee, that thy faith fails not: and when thou art converted, strengthen thy brethren (Luke 22:32 KJV).”
+In summary, Jesus said to Peter, and Jesus is saying the same thing to you and me today, “But I have prayed for thee, that thy faith fails not: and when thou art converted, strengthen thy brethren (Luke 22:32 KJV).”